bitkis/ruspiro-uart/README.md

 # UART RusPiRo crate

-This crate provides access to the Uart0 (miniUART) peripheral of the Raspberry Pi.
-This is quite helpful during bare metal development to use an terminal console connected to the miniUART of the Raspberry Pi to get some debug information printed while the program is executed on the device.
+This crate provides access to the Uart1 (miniUART) peripheral of the Raspberry Pi.
+This is quite helpful during bare metal development to use a terminal console connected to the miniUART of the Raspberry Pi to get some debug information printed while the program is executed on the device.
 Especialy if the program is in a state where there is no other output option.

 [![Travis-CI Status](https://api.travis-ci.org/RusPiRo/ruspiro-uart.svg?branch=master)](https://travis-ci.org/RusPiRo/ruspiro-uart)